 Treatment for osteitis pubis also begins with conservative management focusing on physical therapy.
 A recent study evaluated the use of shock wave therapy versus sham shock wave therapy directly to the pubis and reported promising results with earlier return to sport with the use of shock wave therapy.67

 In ischiofemoral impingement, the reduced space between the lesser trochanter and ischial tuberosity may cause a leg length discrepancy.
-Conservative management with the use of insoles or shoe modifications have been proposed as.68 For the treatment and management of athletic pubalgia, a position statement was put forth by the British Hernia Society in 2014.50 They advised at least a 2 month program consisting of active, supervised physical therapy emphasizing core and lumbopelvic stabilization and strengthening (initially isometric then progressing to eccentric and concentric) exercises, cross training, and appropriate injections (not specific, but ilioinguinal nerve blocks were cited) prior to any surgical consultation.51 There is a current push in the United States to describe this condition as a core muscle injury.52
+Conservative management with the use of insoles or shoe modifications have been proposed.68 For the treatment and management of athletic pubalgia, a position statement put forth by the British Hernia Society in 2014 advised at least a 2 month program consisting of active, supervised physical therapy emphasizing core and lumbopelvic stabilization and strengthening (initially isometric then progressing to eccentric and concentric) exercises, cross training, and appropriate injections (not specific, but ilioinguinal nerve blocks were cited) prior to any surgical consultation.50-51 More recent reviews endorse 3 months of conservative therapy prior to surgery.84 There is a current push in the United States to describe this condition as a core muscle injury.52

-With respect to return to play, assessing the athlete’s level of pain and its effect on functional activities is important.32 General treatment includes a thorough work up of risk factors and treatment followed by relative rest, activity modification, and weight bearing precaution, with activity titrated using pain as a guide during an average period of 4 to 8 weeks depending on the severity of the stress fracture.32 While the stress fracture is allowed to heal, athletes should be encouraged to cross train such as swimming, cycling, or aqua-running, counseled on nutrition, and to be screened for low bone mineral density.32 Athletes who have pain from FAI and labral injuries may improve with a focused rehabilitation program that avoids motions that aggravate and reproduce symptoms.
+With respect to return to play, assessing the athlete’s level of pain and its effect on functional activities is important.32 General treatment includes a thorough work up of risk factors and treatment followed by relative rest, activity modification, and weight bearing precaution, with activity titrated using pain as a guide during an average period of 4 to 8 weeks depending on the severity of the stress fracture.32 While the stress fracture is allowed to heal, athletes should be encouraged to cross-train with other sports such as swimming, cycling, or aqua-running.
+They should also be counseled on nutrition, and to be screened for low bone mineral density.32 Athletes who have pain from FAI and labral injuries may improve with a focused rehabilitation program that avoids motions that aggravate and reproduce symptoms.